Ka-Nying Surmang Choling

-The Dzogchen Meditation Center was founded by direct students of the 11th Trungpa, Vidyadhara Chogyam Trungpa Rinpoche, and works to preserve his unique transmission of the Nyingma and Kagyu teachings of Tibetan Buddhism.
+The Dzogchen Meditation Center-- Ka-Nying Surmang Choling was founded by direct students of the 11th Trungpa, Vidyadhara Chogyam Trungpa Rinpoche, and works to preserve his unique transmission of the Nyingma and Kagyu teachings of Tibetan Buddhism.

 We are located on the New Meadows River in the Mid-Coast area of Maine and offer residential training opportunities in the Three Yanas of Tibetan Buddhism as developed by Trungpa Rinpoche for his students.
 It is a comprehensive approach to training which is based on Trungpa Rinpoche's notion of the Practice Center as "Container Principle."
 When we live and practice together as a sangha within the boundaries of the retreat center schedule the power of our practice becomes magnified which creates an environment of realization and blessings.
 Living in a practice environment allows individuals to focus on practice and study and enables them to penetrate the wisdom of the Buddhadharma through direct experience.
 All of Trungpa Rinpoche's retreat centers were based on this principle as was his three month seminary program.
 The Dzogchen Meditation Center is an effort to revitalize and maintain this powerful tradition of practice and realization.
 We offer 3 month work/study positions where students receive room and board.
 In exchange they commit to engaging in the daily work and practice schedule at the Center.
 It is a remarkable way to engage the path of meditation fully -- whether you are new to practice or have been practicing Buddhist for a number of years.

-Beginning students are first introduced to the practice of sitting meditation -- a practice which not only serves as a foundation for all Buddhist meditation but is the central practice of the kusulu or simple meditator.
-It is a practice which we continually return to during our 10 day meditation intensives which are held every three months at the Center.
-The practice of sitting meditation is the means for walking on the three yana path.
+Beginning students are introduced to the practice of sitting meditation -- a practice which not only serves as a core practice for all Buddhist meditation but is the central practice of the kusulu or Dzogchen practitioner.
+As such, it is not just a "beginner's" practice at all but a practice which leads to ever deeper levels of insight on the path.
+At Dzogchen Meditation Center our daily schedule revolves around the group practice of sitting meditation in the main shrine hall.
+We continually return to a whole-hearted engagement with this practice during our 10 day meditation intensives which are held every three months at the Center.
+The practice of sitting meditation is the indispensible means for walking on the three yana path.
 We emphasize the continued focus on the practice of meditation and the study of the pith instructions of the Kagyu and Nyingma lineages with particular emphasis on the profound oral instructions of Trungpa Rinpoche.

 Present Lineage Holder Chokyi Sengay Trungpa Rinpoche XII Chokyi GyamtsoTrungpa Rinpoche XI (1939 - 1987)

 Shamatha /Vipashayana or mindfulness and awareness practice forms the core of all meditation practices available in the Buddhist tradition.
-The Shamatha Vipashyana retreats at the Dzogchen Meditation Center follow the forms established by Trungpa Rinpoche for group practice.
+The Shamatha Vipashyana retreats at the Dzogchen Meditation Center follow the forms for group sitting meditation established by the Tibetan Master Trungpa Rinpoche through his adaptation of the monastic forms of the Soto Zen tradition.
 We have 8 to 10 hours of meditation practice each day, walking meditation and oryoki meals in the shrine room.